 Deciding which booster dose to take depends on your personal health which should be discussed with your healthcare provider and your comfortability with receiving the one available at the time, or the familiarity you have with the series you received originally.

-If you have a moderately to severely compromised immune system, the Centers for Disease Control and Prevention (CDC) recommends an additional dose of an mRNA COVID-19 vaccine at least 28 days after your second Pfizer-BioNTech or Moderna vaccine shot.
-Data suggests that persons with moderately to severely compromised immune systems do not build the same immunity against COVID-19 compared to persons who are not immunocompromised.
+The CDC recommends an additional dose of an mRNA COVID-19 vaccine at least 28 days after the second Pfizer-BioNTech or Moderna vaccine shot for those who have a moderately to severely compromised immune system (such as chronic lung or kidney disease and cancer).
+Data suggests that persons with moderately to severely compromised immune systems do not build the same immunity against COVID-19 compared to persons who are not immunocompromised, so an additional shot can help by giving the body the best protection against disease.